Anders Norås

 The History of Computer Art

-Embark on a captivating journey through the vibrant tapestry of computer programming as a realm of boundless creativity and expression.
-From the LSD-fueled hacking subculture in the 1960s San Francisco Bay Area to the dynamic web gallery of today, discover how programming has evolved into a breathtaking art form.
+Join Anders Norås on a captivating journey through the evolution of computer programming as a means of boundless creativity and expression.
+From the LSD-fuelled hacking subculture of 1960s San Francisco to artificial intelligence making its mark on gallery spaces, discover how programming has transformed into a breathtaking art form.

-This talk delves into the awe-inspiring stories of artists who, coming from fine arts backgrounds, stumbled upon the magic of computers in the 1970s.
-We'll unravel the mysteries of mathematical algorithms that have become the still lives and croquis nudes of computer art, adding a touch of beauty and emotional resonance to the digital canvas.
+This talk revisits awe-inspiring stories of fine artists who, in the 1970s, stumbled upon the magic of computers.
+Explore the mysteries of mathematical algorithms that have become the still lifes and croquis nudes of computer art, adding beauty and emotional depth to the digital canvas.
+Travel back in time to witness the internet’s transformation into a global gallery, showcasing not only stunning visual masterpieces but also the code itself as an art form.

 Vapourware: The best software that never was